xiaohunying/notes/pages/aws-security.md

 AWS WAF helps to prevent web sites and web applications from being maliciously attacked by common web attack patterns such as SQL injection and cross-site scripting.
 It is also used to identify how **Amazon CloudFront** distributions and **application load balancers** respond to web requests based upon specific conditions.
 It filters both HTTP and HTTPS request distinguishing between legitimate and harmful inbound requests.

-AWS WAF integrated with **CloudWatch** allowing you to monitor set metrics for the service. **WAF CloudWatch metrics** are **reported in one minute intervals** by default and are **kept for a 2 week period**.
+AWS WAF integrated with **CloudWatch** allowing you to monitor set metrics for the service.
+WAF CloudWatch metrics are reported in one minute intervals by default and are kept for a 2 week period.
 The metrics monitored are: _AllowedRequests_, _BlockedRequests_, _CountedRequests_, _PassedRequests_.

-AWS WAF relies heavily on **AWS CloudFront distributions**.
-It also **supports custom origins** allowing you to apply the same level of security to **web infrastructure managed outside of AWS**.
+AWS WAF relies heavily on AWS CloudFront distributions.
+It also supports custom origins allowing you to apply the same level of security to web infrastructure managed outside of AWS.
 The association between the Web ACL and a CloudFront distribution can take approximately 15 minutes for the Web ACL and associated rules to be propagated.
 When a request is blocked by WAF, CloudFront is notified that the request was forbidden and returns a **403 error** to their browser.
 You can create your own custom 403 error to guide the user to other useful links and provide a polite reason as to why they may have experienced the error.

 ### AWS WAF Componnets
 - **Conditions**